-According to the U.S. Bureau of Labor Statistics (BLS), job openings for accountants and auditors, including forensic auditors, are expected to increase by 16% from 2010-2020 (www.bls.gov).
-This growth is due to financial crises in the late 2000s, as well as business globalization, projects the BLS.
-The median annual salary for accountants and auditors was $63,550 as of May 2012, per the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), job openings for accountants and auditors, including forensic auditors, are expected to increase by 11% from 2014-2024 (www.bls.gov).
+This growth is due to business globalization and a growing overall economy, according to the BLS.
+The median annual salary for accountants and auditors was $67,190 as of May 2014, per the BLS.

 Certification is not typically required for forensic auditors.
-However, certain organizations, such as the American College of Forensic Examiners, offer certification in the field.
-The ACFE offers a Certified Forensic Accountant (Cr.FA) program that provides professionals with a working knowledge of forensic auditing with credentials.
-Only CPAs are eligible to sit for the certification examination.
+However, some organizations, such as the Association of Certified Fraud Examiners and the Institute of Certified Forensic Accountants, do offer optional certificates in the field.
+These can provide professionals with a working knowledge of forensic auditing with credentials.

 There are a number of prerequisites for those looking to complete a forensic auditing degree program, namely that students must first have completed a bachelor's degree.
 Further certification is offered by a number of institutions on a voluntary basis.